Baryon-antibaryon photoproduction cross sections off the proton: Kinematic Correlations and Reaction Mechanisms

 The event distributions versus the Van Hove angle, $\omega$, are shown in Fig.~\ref{fig:vanhovedistributions}.
-The model fit explained in Sec.~\ref{sec:reactionmodelfit} is shown as filled histograms, indicating how the single and double exchange domains overlap considerably, but both are needed to represent the data.
+The model fit explained in Sec.~\ref{sec:reactionmodelfit} is shown as filled histograms, indicating how the single- and double-exchange domains overlap considerably, but both are needed to represent the data.
 Double-exchange processes tend to populate the edge regions between sectors of this plane, especially Areas~II and III.
 In the $p \antip p$ case, wherein the \pbar is found at larger angles, is shown at the top of Fig.~\ref{fig:vanhovedistributions}.
-The anti-baryon asymmetry is reflected in excess events in Area~II compared to Area~IV.
+The antibaryon asymmetry is reflected in excess events in Area~II compared to Area~IV.
 In the $\Lambda \antiLambda p$ case, wherein the \Lbar is produced at large angles, is shown at the bottom of Fig.~\ref{fig:vanhovedistributions}.
-The anti-baryon asymmetry is again seen in Area~II versus Area-IV, but also in Area-IV versus Area~VI, where the produced $p\antiLambda$ pair events preferentially have the anti-baryon at large angles.
+The antibaryon asymmetry is again seen in Area~II versus Area~IV, but also in Area~IV versus Area~VI, where the produced $p\antiLambda$ pair events preferentially have the antibaryon at large angles.
 We effectively separated hyperon cases with a cut at $\omega = 3.67$ (or $210^\circ$), with \LamantiLam on the low side and \pantiL on the high side.
 The effects of cross-contamination were small compared to statistical and other systematic uncertainties in this study.